SAKryukov/vscode-macroscope/README.md

 ### Examples:

-This macro script can be used to convert Markdown lines with references into an HTML list.
-It moves down through the original text.
-Before execution, the Find operation should specify the pattern &ldquo;`](`&rdquo;, and then the script should be executed repeatedly:
+This simple script cleans the lines from trailing whitespace characters:
 ~~~
-// before execution, find: ](
-find-next
-delete
-push-position
 move end-line
-move backward 1 select
+move end-trimmed-line select
 delete
-pop-position
-move end-line select
-push-selection
-delete
-move start-line
-move forward 1 select
-delete
-[<li><a href="]
-pop-text
-[">]
-move end-line
+move down
-[</a></li>]
 ~~~

-The improved version will work if the original lines are indented in an arbitrary manner:
+This macro script can be used to convert Markdown lines with references into an HTML list.
+It moves down through the original text if activated repeatedly.
+It will work even if the lines with references are interlaced with unrelated or empty lines and are  in an arbitrary manner:
 ~~~
-// before execution, find: ](
-find-next
+move match-in-line-forward [](] 1 select
 delete
 push-position
 move end-trimmed-line